ivaanesteepar/Estructuras-de-Datos/README.md

 <p>Some of the practices of the Data Structures subject at UBU.</p>

-<p>In this subject, there are 5 practicals and 2 written practical exams, apart from the theory.</p>
+<p>In this subject, there are 5 practices and 2 written practical exams, apart from the theory.</p>

 <p><strong>Final grade:</strong> 7 out of 10</p>